 The Canadian Landmine Foundation is a registered charity with a mission to raise awareness and funds to end human and economic suffering caused by landmines.
-We partner with other charitable organizations that meet our standards and help relieve the global and continued suffering of countries plagued with landmines and their victims.
+We support demining, victim assistance, and educational programming in countries plagued by landmines.

 To end the continuing human devastation caused by landmines and other explosive remnants of war and relieve the suffering of their victims.